clj-commons/rewrite-clj/README.md

 ```

 Most find operations take an optional movement function as parameter.
 If you wanted to perform a depth-first search you'd
-use `rewrite-clj.zip/next`, if you wanted to look for something on the same level as the current location, you'd emply
+use `rewrite-clj.zip/next`, if you wanted to look for something on the same level as the current location, you'd employ
 `rewrite-clj.zip/right` (the default) or `rewrite-clj.zip/left`.

 Now, to enter the project map, you'd look for the symbol `defproject` in a depth-first way: